ICR-SC/good-practice/docs/good/friday.md

 *Duration: 60 minutes | Format: Interactive demonstration and hands-on practice*

 ## Summary
 Friday's session focuses on containerization and advanced environment management for reproducible research.
-You'll learn to use Docker for creating portable, reproducible environments and explore conda for Python package management.
-We'll demonstrate how containers solve the "it works on my machine" problem and provide a foundation for scalable, reproducible research workflows.
+You'll learn to use Docker for creating portable, reproducible environments and explore conda for package management.
+We'll demonstrate a foundation for scalable, reproducible research workflows.

 ---

 ## What We Cover

 ### Docker Fundamentals
-- Understanding containers vs virtual machines
 - Installing and configuring Docker
 - Basic Docker commands and workflow
 - Creating simple Dockerfiles for research projects